PostHog/posthog.com/contents/docs/cdp/replicator.md

 ## Requirements

 The Replicator app requires _two_ instances of PostHog running either PostHog Cloud, or a self-hosted PostHog instance running [version 1.30.0](https://posthog.com/blog/the-posthog-array-1-30-0) or later.
+The source instance needs to subscribe to the data pipeline add-on.

 Not running 1.30.0?
 Find out [how to update your self-hosted PostHog deployment](https://posthog.com/docs/runbook/upgrading-posthog)!